 We also focus strongly on ensuring that we look after our own and each other’s’ physical and emotional well-being and mental health.
 Across the whole school, we have two daily sessions focusing on the 5 ways of well-being which are: Connect, Be Active, Keep learning, Be creative and Take notice and we also use the wide embracing Jigsaw scheme of work to deliver our PSHE curriculum.

 We strive to continuously review, develop and improve our curriculum as we respond to the children and their needs, this enables us to keep our curriculum fresh, relevant and exciting for our children.

 Implementation – How do we plan and teach our curriculum?

 The curriculum is organised into projects that are shaped by the children’s passions.
-Children are given choices and the opportunity to input into the learning journey.
+Children are given choices and the opportunity to input into the learning journey, which has a clear knowledge base.
 Our projects are planned in four teams; EYFS, Years 1 and 2, Year 3 and 4, and Years 5 and 6.
 Each team plans three large projects a year.

 - Is driven by children’s interests, big ideas/concepts and real life experiences

 - Has bookends- a hook to ignite the passion and a celebration of learning at the end

 - Begins with an essential question to stimulate curiosity

 - Is relevant to our world and makes use of our local surroundings

 - It is underpinned by questions to stimulate curiosity and the desire for knowledge